ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ```

 Globs and inline Ruby string expansion can require trial and
 error to arrive at your intended results.
-Use the `rake paths:*`
+Use the `ceed paths:*`
 command line options (documented in preceding section) to verify
 your settings.